 Make a Night Skies Presentation to City Council or Other Community Leaders

 We can help you arrange to give a presentation on night skies preservation and its many benefits to your community’s city council, school board, commissioners court, chamber of commerce, civic clubs, religious groups, or students.
-If you don’t feel qualified to give such a presentation, we can connect you to someone qualified, as well.
+If you don’t feel qualified to give such a presentation, we can connect you to the right folks.

-For all of these events and contests, please use #NightSkyMonth on social media so the Hill Country sees it!
+For all of these events and contests, please tag #NightSkyMonth on social media so the Hill Country sees it!

 CONTEST IDEAS

 There are a few things you need to have in place to run a successful contest, including judges, evaluation criteria, and prizes (even if they are tokens or gags).
-The and the both have experience running contests and we are happy to help if you need any assistance!
+The Hill Country Alliance and the Blanco County Friends of the Night Sky both have experience running contests and we are happy to help if you need any assistance!

 Night Sky Essay Contest

-Invite your community (select an age group, or open it to multiple age groups) to share their thoughts and feelings about the night sky or night sky preservation, in prose.
+Invite your community (select an age group or open the contest to multiple age groups) to share their thoughts and feelings about the night sky or night sky preservation, in prose.
 Submissions or excerpts can be printed in the local paper, added to your group’s website or social media, or recited during a Night Sky Month event.

 Night Sky Story Contest

-Invite your community (select an age group, or open it to multiple age groups) to share original stories about the night skies, or the night in general.
+Invite your community (select an age group or open the contest to multiple age groups) to share original stories about the night skies, or the night in general.
 Submissions or excerpts can be printed in the local paper, added to your group’s website or social media, or recited during a Night Sky Month event.

 Night Sky Art Contest

-Invite your community (select an age group, or open it to multiple age groups) to share their night-sky themed art.
+Invite your community (select an age group or open the contest to multiple age groups) to share their night-sky themed art.
 All submissions or just winners can be printed in the local paper, added to your group’s website or social media, projected onto a wall downtown, or displayed and discussed during a Night Sky Month event.

 Night Sky Photography Contest

-Invite your community (select an age group, or open it to multiple age groups) to share their night time photography as well as photography of dark sky friendly lighting in your community.
+Invite your community (select an age group or open the contest to multiple age groups) to share their night time photography as well as photography of dark sky friendly lighting in your community.
 Submissions can be printed in the local paper, added to your group’s website or social media, projected onto a wall downtown, or displayed and discussed during a Night Sky Month event.

 Submissions from the contests listed above can be compiled into a magazine or small book that can be sold or given away in the community.
 There are online services that can help with layout and printing.
-The can point you in the right direction if this is of interest.
+The Hill Country Alliance can point you in the right direction if this is of interest.

 Night Sky Video Contest